Twinklebear/dataviscourse-pr-collaboration-networks/final_report.md

 ![First design concept](report_images/visualization_design_concept1.png)

-Before we had decided fully on networks, we created a intial concept of how we could visualize one.
+Before we had decided fully on networks, we created a initial concept of how we could visualize one.
 In the above image, you can see our ideas beginning to take shape.
 Large-scale known grouping information is visualized as large dotted circles or tightly fitting shapes
 (We used both in order to compare the different methods).
 Clusters are grouped using solid black circles and the internal edges are not rendered (this doesn't show in most clusters because this visualization was only intended to get ideas across).
 When a node is selected, edges are shown (if hidden)